QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 With this, we have an important word of caution: dense matrix-multiplication is an `expensive operation <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations#Matrix_algebra>`_ for unstructured matrices, and the basic version is :math:`O(N^3)`.

-Of course, modern libraries use highly turned and `careful algorithms <https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm>`_ to multiply matrices and exploit the computer architecture, memory cache, etc., but this simply lowers the constant of proportionality and they remain :math:`O(N^3)`.
+Of course, modern libraries use highly tuned and numerically stable `algorithms <https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm>`_ to multiply matrices and exploit the computer architecture, memory cache, etc., but this simply lowers the constant of proportionality and they remain :math:`O(N^3)`.

 A consequence is that, since many algorithms require matrix-matrix multiplication, it is often not possible to go below that order without further matrix structure.